soniCaH/travis-solr/README.md

 travis-solr.sh
 ==============

-Get a Solr instance running with a one-liner and use it in your tests.
+Get a Solr instance running with a one-liner and use it in your Travis Ci tests.

 Usage